hylo-lang/hylo/Docs/GenericDispatch.md

 is bound.

-The particular way Hylo chooses witness tables is called “static choice.”
+The particular way Hylo chooses witness tables is called “static selection.”
 The rule is simple: when a new witness table is required, the conformance used is the most-specific one *statically visible* at the point of use, and if there is no unique most-specific conformance, it is an ambiguity error.

-The rest of this document discusses the implications of that simple rule.

 Note the use of the term *new* above.
 If one constrained generic function calls another, passing along its generic parameter, no new